limuelcamangon15/to-do-list/README.md

-This repository is for my personal project (to do list) as part of my exploration and learning using ReactJS
+This repository is for my personal project (to do list) as part of my exploration and learning using ReactJS, I will always put a space for new knowledge and learnings and utilize all the resources that is available today, someday I will be a great programmer.
+I know that this is a readme file but I will take this moment to reflect and dream, I've got so far from what I started and will go further for my dream to come to life.

+-June 16, 2025